themayursinha/blog/_posts/2020-04-12-Problem-solving-and-the-art-of-the-convincing-argument.md

 Another example is as follows: ‘There are three resistors in series in a circuit, two of the resistors are known to have resistance of 3 and 4 ohm, respectively.
 The voltage source is a battery of 12 V and the current is measured as 1 A. What is the resistance of the third resistor?’

-To help express the problem in a mathematical form we may draw a circuit diagram as in Figure 1
+To help express the problem in a mathematical form we may draw a circuit diagram as in Figure 1:

 ![circuit]({{site.url}}/img/circuit.png)

 The problem can be expressed mathematically by using Ohm’s law and the fact that an equivalent resistance to resistances in series is given by the sum of the individual resistances.
-If x is the unknown value of the third resistance and V = RI where R = R1 + R2 + R3, we obtain:
+If x is the unknown value of the third resistance and `V = RI` where `R = R1 + R2 + R3`, we obtain:
 `12 = (3 + 4 + x)1`

 The expression of the mathematical problem has taken the form of an equation where we now need to find x, the value of the third resistance.